OneIdentity/IdentityManager.PoSh/README.md

 #### Generic option of removing an entity

 To delete an entity from the database you have to call the Remove-Entity method.
 In the first place, this will only mark the entity for deletion and not delete it directly.
-For an direct deletion you have to specify the parameter ```-IgnoreDeleteDelay``` as well.
+For a direct deletion you have to specify the parameter ```-IgnoreDeleteDelay``` as well.

     Remove-Entity -Type Person -Identity "0f4de334-38e5-4bdf-bfe0-4ae9690c4f2b"